OSOceanAcoustics/echopype-examples/notebooks/index.md

 - [ms_OOI_EK60_mooringtimeseries.ipynb](ms_OOI_EK60_mooringtimeseries.ipynb).
 Wacthing a solar eclipse using an OOI moored echosounder.
 Goals:
     1. Illustrate a common workflow for echosounder data conversion, calibration and use.
     2. Demonstrate the ease to interoperate echosounder data (EK60) with those from a different instrument in a single computing environment.
 Without echopype, additional wrangling across more than one software systems is needed to achieve the same visualization and comparison.
+- [glider-azfp-and-externaldata.ipynb](glider-azfp-and-externaldata.ipynb).
+Use external platform and environmental data to process data from an AZFP echosounder deployed on a glider.

 ## Running the notebooks